kevinfiol/shell-win/README.md

-# shell profile for Windows
+# shell profile for windows

+Because I still use Windows in 2024.

 Using `cmd.exe`:
 ```cmd